 Produce and Meats

 If you have access and ability, buy organic produce and meats!
-When buying organic products, that means that less harmful pesticides, antibiotics or preservatives were used.
-The pesticides used threaten the health of pollinators, such as bees, which are responsible for producing every third bite of food we eat!
+When buying organic products, that means that less harmful pesticides, antibiotics, or preservatives were used.
+The pesticides used to threaten the health of pollinators, such as bees, which are responsible for producing every third bite of food we eat!
 Additionally, agrichemicals used in non-organic grow operations harm topsoil (the soil where plants grow) and can cause soil to become unable to support new plant growth.
 Plus, just like supporting any ethical brand, supporting organic farmers indicates to the market that organic produce and meats are what consumers want, and the markets will shift to support them.

-Self care and beauty products can be some of the most wasteful in your home since they are often packaged in tons of unnecessary plastic.
+Self-care and beauty products can be some of the most wasteful in your home since they are often packaged in tons of unnecessary plastic.
 Here are some eco-friendly must-haves for the bathroom: bamboo toothbrush, stainless steel razor, compostable loofahs, & shampoo and conditioner bars!
 Another fantastic tip is to make sure that you are buying either recycled content or FSC Certified paper products like toilet paper and tissues.
 Roughly 50 soccer fields worth of trees are cut down every single minute, so recycled or sustainably sourced paper products are a more conscious alternative!